 - Fuel your body—Drink water often while at work.
 Remember to eat well.

-- Take it easy—The first two weeks after returning to work are often the most tiring.
+- Take it easy—The first 2 weeks after returning to work are often the most tiring.
 Cut back on other activities during that time.
 Get as much help with household chores as possible.

 - Talk to friends—Find other moms who have successfully breastfed while working and enlist their support.